AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 browser console by using your cloud account credentials with cloud provider APIs.
 The Controller image is available in `AWS Marketplace, <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_  `Azure Marketplace <http://docs.aviatrix.com/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.html>`_ and `GCloud <http://docs.aviatrix.com/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.html>`_.

-We also offer a `hosted service <https://www.aviatrix.com/trial/>`_ where we operate and manage the Controller for you.

 Why Should You Consider Us?
 =============================